photo credit: Peggy McNiff

 Swans have been on earth for 11 million years – about twice as long as humans.
 Mute Swans have nested in Ontario for over 65 years, or more than 18 generations.

-Accessible wildlife
+Accessible Wildlife

 Mute Swans are well adapted to urban environments, they are comfortable around people, and they keep other Mute Swans out of their territories, so people come to recognize and know individual birds, and vice versa.
 We have bonds with swans that are hard to form with any other wild animal.